greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/system_catalogs/pg_sequence.html.md

 # pg_sequence

 The system catalog table `pg_sequence` contains information about sequences.
+Some information about sequences, such as the name and the schema, is stored in the [pg_class](pg_class) system table.

 |column|type|references|description|
 |------|----|----------|-----------|